Aembit/terraform-aembit-ecs/README.md

     ```
     Note: Additional configuration options are available and described below.

 2) Add the Aembit Agent Proxy container definition to your Client Workload Task Definitions.
-The example below, shows an example of this by injecting ```jsondecode(module.aembit-ecs.agent_proxy_container)``` as the first container of the Task definition for your Client Workload.
+The code below, shows an example of this by injecting ```jsondecode(module.aembit-ecs.agent_proxy_container)``` as the first container of the Task definition for your Client Workload.
-    ```
+    ```json
     resource "aws_ecs_task_definition" "workload_task" {
       family                = "workload_task"
       container_definitions = jsonencode([